flexera-public/policy_templates/cost/aws/schedule_instance/README.md

 - *Hours* - Start and stop hours are 24 hour format.
 For example, a value of `8:15-17:30` will start instances at 8:15 and stop them at 17:30 (5:30 pm).
 If the minute field is left blank, the minute value of `00` will be assumed.
 - *Days of the Week* - Comma-separated list of days indicated by their two-letter abbreviation value from the following list: SU,MO,TU,WE,TH,FR,SA.
 For example, a value of `MO,TU,WE,TH,FR` will start and stop the instances on weekdays but not on weekends.
-- *Timezone* - Timezone in [tz database format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
+- Optional: *Timezone* - Timezone in [tz database format](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).
 For example, a value of `America/New_York` would specify US Eastern Time.
 Defaults to UTC if no Timezone field is provided.

 ## Input Parameters